 "It was a sudden flood.
 It washed away 28 houses, a bridge, standing crops and several cattlehead completely," says Sher Afzal, 38, father-of-six and permanent resident of the settlement, recalling the events of 2010 that left their village of Jaglot Bala practically a ghost town.
 "It also severely damaged several other houses and agricultural land."

 A thriving community of around 250 households, Jaglot Bala boasted rich, agricultural fields owned by local residents, many of them livestock herders.
 That evening in 2010, it was struck by a flash flood carrying debris, rocks and stones.

 Fortunately, cow herders from the village had been tending to their livestock near a newly formed glacial lake.
 They saw, first-hand, that the lake had burst and started overflowing.
 As per tradition, they built a huge bonfire atop the mountain to inform anyone downstream to be wary of the impending disaster.

 Afzal says that even prior to the warning, the villagers were prepared for any eventuality.
-“Just above the village, atop the mountain where large glaciers were located, we found that one of the glaciers had started to melt and formed a lake,” he tells Newsweek.
+"Just above the village, atop the mountain where large glaciers were located, we found that one of the glaciers had started to melt and formed a lake," he says.